sinedied/swa-portfolio-workshop/outline.md

 PWA WORKSHOP
 ============

+Sandbox backup in case of no Azure account: https://aka.ms/aka/swa-sandbox

 # Intro: Objectives
   - Bootstrap a Gatsby app from a template
   - Create a GitHub repository to push your code